 Our ability to make scheduled payments on or to refinance any debt or contingent transaction obligations that we have or may incur depends on our financial condition and operating performance, which are subject to prevailing economic and competitive conditions and to certain financial, business, and other factors beyond our control.
-We currently have a total of \$5 million in debt principal, with \$2 million maturing in February of 2023 and \$3 million maturing in March of 2025.
+We currently have \$2 million in principal amount of debt maturing in February of 2023.
 In addition, we have operated with a history of losses.
-For 2021, we had a net income of \$1.4 million, but for 2020, we had a net loss of \$2.2 million, including a change in fair value of earnout liabilities of \$1.6 million.
+For 2021, we had a net income of \$1.4 million.
+For 2020, we had a net loss of \$2.2 million, including a change in fair value of earnout liabilities of \$1.6 million.
 We have an accumulated deficit of \$21.6 million as of December 31, 2021.
-Our ability to meet our capital needs in the future will depend on many factors, including maintaining and enhancing our operating cash flow, successfully managing the transition of our recent acquisitions of Yellow Folder, Graphic Sciences, and CEO Imaging Systems, Inc., successfully retaining and growing our client base in the midst of general economic uncertainty, and managing the continuing effects of the COVID-19 pandemic on our business.
+Our ability to meet our capital needs in the future will depend on many factors, including maintaining and enhancing our operating cash flow, successfully managing the transition of our recent acquisitions of Graphic Sciences and CEO Imaging Systems, Inc., successfully retaining and growing our client base in the midst of general economic uncertainty, and managing the continuing effects of the COVID-19 pandemic on our business.
 We cannot ensure that we will maintain a level of cash flows from operating activities sufficient to permit us to pay the principal, premium, if any, and interest on any indebtedness or the contingent transaction consideration.